Eustusmurea/alx-system_engineering-devops/0x07-networking_basics/README.md

 ### Project Requirements
 #### Bash
--   Allowed editors: `vi`, `vim`, `emacs`
--   All your Bash script files will be interpreted on Ubuntu 14.04 LTS
--   All your files should end with a new line
--   A `README.md` file, at the root of the folder of the project, is mandatory
 -   All your Bash script files must be executable
 -   Your Bash script must pass `shellcheck` without any error
 -   The first line of all your Bash scripts should be exactly `#!/usr/bin/env bash`